 Camp on the Uyuni Salt Flats

-You can take advantage of the unique opportunity to stay on the Uyuni Salt Flats themselves, sleeping in a geodesic dome.
-Camping on the flats allows you to stay up late to enjoy the views of the Milky Way—Uyuni is considered the best stargazing spot on the planet.
-You may also have the chance to wake up after a rainfall and emerge from your dome into what looks like a sea of sky.
+Take advantage of the unique opportunity to stay on the Uyuni Salt Flats themselves, sleeping in a geodesic dome.
+Camping on the flats allows you to stay up late to enjoy views of the Milky Way—Uyuni is considered the best stargazing spot on the planet.
+You may also have the chance to wake up after rainfall and emerge from your dome into what looks like a sea of sky.

 Soak in Hot springs in Potosí

 Experience a variety of hot springs in Potosí that have been created by the heavy activity from the Polques Volcano.
 Relax in the mineral-rich thermal swimming pools and lagoons with water temperatures usually at 28°C–30° C/82°F—86°F.